John Cooper (motorcyclist): Racing career

 On October 17, 1971, Cooper rode the BSA Rocket 3 to victory at the 1971 Champion Spark Plug Classic held at the Ontario Motor Speedway in the United States.
 The race featured the largest purse in AMA racing history and that attracted world-class riders such as Phil Read, Barry Sheene and Rod Gould.
 The 250-mile event was run in two 125-mile heat races, with Cooper finishing second to Gary Nixon in the first heat before claiming a dramatic victory in the second heat with a last corner pass around Kel Carruthers.
 Cooper claimed the overall victory and the $14,500 prize money for first place (approximately $110,190 in 2024).

 Personal life

 Cooper was a trained mechanic and after National Service in 1958 he worked as a manager for his father's gents' outfitters in Derby.

-Establishing his own garage in 1965 and later car sales, he retired from the businesses between 2007 and 2011.
+Establishing his own garage in 1965 and later car sales, Cooper retired from the businesses between 2007 and 2011.

 After this time, there are two separate businesses associated with his name, one being a car and motorcycle garage in the old premises at Chandos Pole Street, Derby, and the other a motorcycle tyre retailer in a nearby unit.